Wrongful Death Due to Medical Negligence

 It’s important to understand that a seemingly small medical error can be disastrous.

-While there are many different types of medical errors that can lead to death, some are more common than others, including:
+While there are many different types of medical errors that can lead to death, some are more common than others, including the following.

 Vocal and written communication errors can be deadly in a hospital setting.
 Miscommunication is possible between almost anyone in a hospital, including doctors, nurses, lab technicians, and other staffers.